algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 | Natacha BOEZ     | ALGOSUP's Co-Founder | [LinkedIn](https://www.linkedin.com/in/natacha-boez-913a33167/) |

 ## 1.3 - Usage
 [*(Back to top)*](#toc)

+Develop an innovative anti-theft device for sports equipment and expand its application to other sectors such as camping gear, musical instruments, and locker rooms.

+Provide a reliable security solution for individual users of medium to high-end skis and snowboards.

 ### 1.3.1 - Requirements
 - [Arduino IDE](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjm4NzL6_OEAxVTUaQEHfAYB8MQmhN6BAhVEAI&url=https%3A%2F%2Ffr.wikipedia.org%2Fwiki%2FArduino&usg=AOvVaw36wKonvDZOyb7wbdqDRmEy&opi=89978449) - Arduino is an Italian open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.